au-ts/lionsos/README.md

 repositories.
 In the future, we might change the structure but for now we will use Git submodules to version control LionsOS.

-For documentation on LionsOS itself as well as teh Kitty system, see the [LionsOS website](https://lionsos.org).
+For documentation on LionsOS itself as well as the Kitty system, see the [LionsOS website](https://lionsos.org).

 ## Development